michellejc/Object_Detection_DL/README.md

 ![alt text](https://github.com/michellejc/Object_Detection_DL/blob/main/OD_example.png)

-2. The second datase we chose is also from kaggle and can be found [here](https://www.kaggle.com/andrewmvd/animal-faces).
+2. The second dataset we chose is also from kaggle and can be found [here](https://www.kaggle.com/andrewmvd/animal-faces).
 This dataset includes 16,130 images of cats dogs and wildlife.
 We selected this dataset so we could explore adding another dimesion (classification of raccoon or not raccoon) to our dataset.
 This second dataset does not include bounding boxes, which for our purposes is absolutely fine.
 More on model details will be explored in the next section.

-### 1.2 Basic Model
+### 1.2 Modeling approach
-Our modeling exploration taskes place over three main steps:
-  A. First, we create a basic model that performs one task - object detection.
+Our modeling exploration taskes place over three main steps.
+First, we create a basic model that performs one task - object detection.
 For this model we implement a basic CNN structure and using MSE as our loss function (more on metrics to come in section 3.2).
 The details of the model can be found in this notebook **INSERT LINK TO NOTEBOOK**.
-  B. Se
+Second, we compare using MSE vs Intersection over Union as loss functions.
+Finally, we add a binary classification task to the model.
+We do this by adding pictures of non-raccoon animals to the dataset (using the second dataset described above).
+The final model first predicts if the animal is a
   C.
 ## 2. Data Augmentation with Albumentations Library
 One challenge we faced